hmchen47/DataScience/Stats/ProbStatsPython/07-RvMeanVar.md

 ## 7.2 Cumulative Distribution Function

-+ Interesting probabilities
-  + coin
-  + poker
++ Areas of interest
-  + random variable: intervals
+  + for random variable, often, interested in probability of intervals
     + salary > 80K
     + GPA < 3.0
     + temperature btw 60 and $80 {}^\circ F$